ezhilmathir/Read-and-Write-Image/README.md

-# <p align="center">READ AND WRITE AN IMAGE</p>
+# READ AND WRITE AN IMAGE
 ## AIM
 To write a python program using OpenCV to do the following image manipulations.
-1. Read, display, and write an image.
-2. Access the rows and columns in an image.
-3. Cut and paste a small portion of the image.
+i) Read, display, and write an image. ii) Access the rows and columns in an image. iii) Cut and paste a small portion of the image.

 ## Software Required:
 Anaconda - Python 3.7